Study in Canada

 Studying in France: What You Need To Know

 France is a favorite holiday destination due to its rich culture, world-renowned infrastructures, and influence in shaping the world’s history.
-However, aside from its tourist-focused features, France is also a favorite study destination for international students.
+However, aside from its tourist-focused features, France is also a top study destination for international students.
 In fact, thousands of students flock to France every year to study, making it the fourth most popular destination worldwide after the US, the UK, and Australia, which are all English-speaking countries.

 If you are planning to study in France, read on to learn more about this student-friendly country.